Matthes0/GymSystem/README.md

 *Note: All commands assume being in the main project directory and using included Maven wrapper.
 If you have Maven configured locally you can substitute ```./mvnw``` with ```mvn```.*

 ## Database Access
 Project uses an H2 in-memory database.
+Credentials are public for the sake of testing.
 - **H2 Console**: ```http://localhost:8080/h2-console```
 - **JDBC URL**: ```jdbc:h2:mem:testdb```
 - **Credentials**: User: ```sa``` / Password: ``` ``` (empty)